-The Volunteers drew back the bolts of their .303 Lee Enfield rifles before pushing them home, the bolt head stripping a bullet from the magazine, loading the projectile into the breech.
+The Volunteers drew back the bolts of their .303 Lee Enfield rifles before pushing them home, the bolt head stripping a bullet from the magazine, loading the projectile into the breach.
 From their concealed position in the Rose cottage, they took careful aim as the convoy entered the kill zone.
 In the darkness of the night, the men waited with bated breath for the signal to open fire.

 The column of lorries came to a halt in the middle of the street, the tailgates of the trucks dropping with a bang as the Tans debussed from the vehicles.
 A section moved forward towards the crossroads in line with the Volunteers’ position.
 As they approached the C.P.
 Commandant Séan Mac Eoin ordered them to halt and surrender.
 In response to this request, the Tans raised their weapons and prepared to open fire.
-However a blast on a whistle signalled the command to engage and a volley of rifle fire erupted from the cottage.
+However, a blast on a whistle signalled the command to engage and a volley of rifle fire erupted from the cottage.
 The opening barrage was followed by a blinding flash and a loud bang as Volunteer Seamus Conroy pitched two Mills No. 4 grenades into the centre of the convoy.
 The battle of Ballinalee had commenced.

 The events leading to the battle had begun a number of days previously on 31st October 1920 when District Inspector John Kelleher of the Royal Irish Constabulary was shot dead in Kiernan’s Hotel in Granard County Longford by the Irish Republican Army.
 Two days later